rabbitholiness/Bitcoin-Core-App/index.md

 	codesign -s - ./bitcoin-qt

 Then right-click the file and select “Open”.
+On newer macOS versions, you may also need to allow execution of the application in your Privacy & Security settings ([more here](https://support.apple.com/en-us/102445#openanyway){:target="_blank"}).

 #### Test work-in-progress